VinySCS/SHinit/README.md

 ## shConditionals.txt
 shConditionals.txt if the file that I've changed to a .txt file without columns and more simplified the original file was provided by the teacher.

+## loop.sh
+loop.sh is the file that shows some examples of loops with for, while and array.